vezzolter/DSA/Algorithms/Sorting/BubbleSort/BubbleSort.md

 # &#128161; What is the Bubble Sort
-The **Bubble Sort** stands out as the simplest and one of the earliest known sorting technique, renowned for its straightforward implementation.
+The **Bubble Sort** stands out as one of the simplest and earliest known sorting technique, renowned for its straightforward implementation.
 The algorithm is named for the way the larger elements "bubble" up (move) to the top of the list.
 Knowledge and understanding of it, lays the foundation for tackling more complex sorting methods and problem-solving strategies.
 <p align="center"><img src="./img/bubbleSort.png"/></p>

 ---
 **Bubble Sort** iterates over a collection, comparing adjacent elements and swapping them if they are in the wrong order.
 This way, in each pass of the algorithm, the largest unsorted element move to its correct position at the end of the collection, much like bubbles gradually rising in water.
 It consists of the following steps:
 1. Start at the beginning of the collection.
 2. Compare the first two elements.